 Sales of substantial amounts of our Class A common shares in the public market, or the perception that these sales may occur, could cause the market price of our Class A common shares to decline.
 This could also impair our ability to raise additional capital through the sale of our equity securities.
-Under our Articles of Association, we are authorized to issue up to shares, of which Class A common shares will be outstanding following this offering.
-We have agreed with the underwriters, subject to certain exceptions, not to offer, sell, or dispose of any shares of our share capital or securities convertible into or exchangeable or exercisable for any shares of our share capital during the 180-day period following the date of this prospectus.
+Under our Articles of Association, we are authorized to issue up to 630,000,000 shares, of which 277,396,282 common shares are outstanding as of April 5, 2019, (comprised of 145,167,197 Class A common shares and 132,229,085 Class B common shares).
+We, the members of our board of directors and our executive officers, as well as the selling shareholders, have agreed with the underwriters, subject to certain exceptions, not to offer, sell, or dispose of any shares of our share capital or securities convertible into or exchangeable or exercisable for any shares of our share capital during the 90-day period following April 5, 2019, the date of our secondary share offering.
 We cannot predict the size of future issuances of our shares or the effect, if any, that future sales and issuances of shares would have on the market price of our Class A common shares.

-In addition, prior to the completion of this offering, we intend to cease any new grants under our existing equity incentive plans and to adopt the 2018 Omnibus Equity Plan, a new omnibus equity incentive plan under which we would have the discretion to grant a broad range of equity-based awards to eligible participants.
-See

-"Management-Long-Term Incentive Plans (LTIP)-2018 Omnibus Equity Plan."
-We intend to register all common shares that we may issue under the 2018 Omnibus Equity Plan.
-Once we register these common shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus, and any other applicable restrictions.
-If a large number of our common shares or securities convertible into our common shares are sold in the public market after they become eligible for sale, the sales could reduce the trading price of our common shares and impede our ability to raise future capital.
+In addition, we have adopted the 2018 Omnibus Equity Plan, under which we have the discretion to grant a broad range of equity-based awards to eligible participants.
+See "Item 6.
+Directors, Senior Management and Employees-B. Compensation-Long-Term Incentive Plans (LTIP) -2018 Omnibus Equity Plan."
+We have registered on a Form S-8 registration statement all common shares that we may issue under the 2018 Omnibus Equity Plan.
+As a result, these can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in "Item 10.
+Additional Information-B. Memorandum and articles of association," and any other applicable restrictions.
+Sales of these shares in the public market, or the perception that those sales may occur, could cause the prevailing market price to decrease or to be lower than it might be in the absence of those sales or perceptions.
+Also, if a large number of our Class A common shares are sold in the public market after they become eligible for sale, the sales could reduce the trading price of our Class A common shares and impede our ability to raise future capital.

-Our controlling shareholders and their affiliates will, in the aggregate, own % of our outstanding Class A common shares and % of our outstanding Class B common shares and, to the extent they act together, will control all matters requiring shareholder approval.
+Our founder shareholders, in the aggregate, own less than 1.0% of our outstanding Class A common shares and 58.5% of our outstanding Class B common shares and control all matters requiring shareholder approval.
+Our founder shareholders also have the right to nominate a majority of our board and consent rights over certain corporate transactions.
 This concentration of ownership limits your ability to influence corporate matters.